 17. Manson originally just wanted to be a musician

 Manson and the family’s initial goal was to make him a famous musician.
 Stars like Frank Sinatra, Perry Como, and eventually the Beatles were strong influences on his music.
 You may even have heard a song written by him without knowing it – the Beach Boys, Guns & Roses, Marilyn Manson, and Redd Kross have all covered his songs.

 18. Manson had some famous friends

 An early friend of the Family was Deidre Lansbury, the daughter of Murder, She Wrote star, Angela Lansbury.
 Another friend was Beach Boy drummer Dennis Wilson, who they met hitchhiking in LA.
 The Manson Family ended up living with him for a period until Dennis couldn’t handle it anymore.
 Dennis introduced Manson to producer Terry Melcher, who rejected Charles Manson’s music.
-Melcher lived at 10050 Cielo drive, which is why that picked as the target during the Sharon Tate murders.
+Melcher lived at 10050 Cielo drive, which is why that location picked as the target of the Sharon Tate murders.

 19. Spahn Ranch

 After floating around for a long time, Manson and his Family settled on Spahn Ranch.
 They traded manual labor and sex with owner George Spahn, allowing them to stay there for free.

 The White Album by The Beatles heavily influenced the cult’s bizarre worldview.
 The Family believed that a race war between whites and blacks would wipe out all of the whites.
 The Family would survive by hiding out in their desert until one day, black society would beg Charlie to lead them.
 The clues to this were supposed to be in Beatles songs like “Helter Skelter” and “Revolution 9.”
 Interestingly, Charlie didn’t even like the Beatles that much.
 Many indicators point to him not believing anything he was saying.